rejleb/BounceMCMC/README.md

 # BounceMCMC

-BounceMCMC is an MCMC framework for RV and TTV data using the N-body library Rebound.
+BounceMCMC is a Monte Carlo Markov Chain framework for Radial Velocity and Transit Timing Variations data using the N-body library Rebound.